-Professor McLeod is a Professor in the Department of Communication at Cornell University.
+Professor McLeod is Professor and Chair of the Department of Communication at Cornell University.
 She earned her Master's and Ph.D. degrees in Social Psychology from Harvard University, and her B.S. in Psychology from Syracuse University.
 Prior to joining the Communication faculty at Cornell, Professor McLeod taught in the Business Schools of Case Western Reserve University, University of Iowa and University of Michigan.

 Communication and decision making in task-oriented groups; teamwork in virtual environments; the role of social influence in group communication; intergroup dynamics.

 Group communication and decision-making; social influence; intergroup communication; research methods

 - McLeod, P. L. (2013).
 An Experiential Learning Approach to an Undergraduate Course in Group Communication and Decision-Making.
 Small Group Research.
 44:360-380.

 - McLeod, P. L. (2013).
 Distributed People and Distributed Information: Vigilant Decision-Making in Virtual Teams.
 Small Group Research.
 44:627-657.

 - Bazarova, N., Walther, J. B., & McLeod, P. L. (2012).
 Minority Influence in Virtual Groups: A Comparison of Four Theories of Minority Influence.
 Communication Research.
 39:295-316.